 Windward Lower School

-- Windward Lower School students raised money through "Jumping Jacks for REAP" to purchase quality feed for the dairy farm, maintain the health of two calves, support the purchase of culturally relevant books, and purchase necessary school supplies.
-Windward students also organized a competition to name our most highly prized cow.
-They settled on Oreo.
+Windward Lower School students raised money through "Jumping Jacks for REAP" to purchase quality feed for the dairy farm, maintain the health of two calves, support the purchase of culturally relevant books, and purchase necessary school supplies.

-- Master's School created a game project with their freshman class.
-These students developed a series of games with instructions, which they shared with the Duha students.
-Duha students reciprocated by sharing Rwandan games with the Master's students.
+The Master's School created a series of games with instructions that they they shared with Duha students, who in turn Duha shared Rwandan games with their Master's peers.

-- John Jay students worked on raising money for a basketball court to be built at the Duha School.
+John Jay students worked on raising money for a basketball court to built at the Duha School.

 The girl scout troop of Leman Manhattan Preparatory School designed a picture book about New York that they gave to the Girl Guides, for which the troop annualy raises funds.
 One year, it generated monies for the Piglet Project.

 REAP’s partners, listed below, bolster programs and outreach through professional guidance and support.

 Columbia University Teacher’s College: The Klingenstein Leadership Program